jenkinsci/platformlabeler-plugin/README.md

 Agents with an older version of SuSE will fallback to /etc/SuSE-release.
 Older versions of this plugin might return "sles" or "SUSE LINUX" as OS name.
 This has been unified to "SUSE" as this is the lsb_release ID since SLES 12 SP2.

-When /etc/os-release is used, less detailed labels are provided.
+When /etc/os-release is used, less detailed labels may be provided because more specific version information is not included in the file.
 For example:

 | Platform                   | Operating System   | Version        | Architecture |